AndrewRimsha/Application-of-Blockchain/README.md

 # Application-of-Blockchain
 A visual application of blockchain technology with such protection mechanisms as authentication, verification of the user's balance, signature, transaction date, calculation of nonce and hash are demonstrated.
+The developed application implements the storage of records with money transactions between users.
+<br><br>
 ![Authentication Form](https://github.com/AndrewRimsha/Application-of-Blockchain/blob/main/screenshots/01_Authentication.png "Authentication Form")
 1. TextBox with path to xml-file with private key;
 2. Button “Find Path” to open file dialog with file search;
 3. Button “Log in” for user authentication from xml-file;
 4. Button “Exit” for close the program.

 <br><br>
 ![Main Form](https://github.com/AndrewRimsha/Application-of-Blockchain/blob/main/screenshots/02_Main_Form.png "Main Form")
 1. TextBox with path to blockchain-file;